kaantekiner/en-decrypter/README.md

 ## Development and Features

 The scripts on github which belongs to me is just for fun and to help novices that they can understand how-to.
-May be , can work on and upgrade this script when i have some free time.
+May be, i can work on and upgrade this script when i have some free time.
 If i can, features will be added i think is;

 ```